 Aurobindo Pharma Acquires Sandoz’s Dermatology, Oral Solid Businesses In U.S. For $900 Million

-Drug major Aurobindo Pharma Ltd. has entered into an agreement to acquire commercial operations and three manufacturing facilities in the U.S. from Sandoz Inc., a Novartis generic division, for $900 million.
+Aurobindo Pharma Ltd. has agreed to acquire the commercial operations and three manufacturing facilities of Sandoz Inc. in the U.S. for $900 million.

-The acquisition, which includes the dermatology and oral solid businesses of Sandoz in the U.S., has been done in an all-cash basis, without taking in any cash or debt from the acquired business, according to an exchange filing by the company today.
+The acquisition, which includes the dermatology and oral solid businesses of the Novartis generic division, has been done in an all-cash basis, without taking in any cash or debt from the acquired business, according to an exchange filing.
 The deal will be financed through debt.